baronsmv/linux-rt-upscaler/README.md

 ## Acknowledgments

+This project stands on the shoulders of several open‑source works:

-- **[L65536](https://github.com/L65536)** – For the original [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux) project, which provided the foundational scripts and CuNNy integration.
+- **[L65536](https://github.com/L65536)** – For the original [RealTimeSuperResolutionScreenUpscalerforLinux](https://github.com/L65536/RealTimeSuperResolutionScreenUpscalerforLinux), which demonstrated the feasibility of real‑time CuNNy upscaling on Linux.
+This project extends that foundation with full‑screen scaling, accurate input forwarding, and support for all CuNNy NVL models and GPU vendors.
 - **[funnyplanter](https://github.com/funnyplanter)** – For [CuNNy](https://github.com/funnyplanter/CuNNy), the neural network upscaling models, especially the Magpie NVL variants trained for visual novel content.
 - **[Compushady](https://github.com/rdeioris/compushady)** – Python library for GPU compute (Vulkan backend).
 - **[PySide6](https://pypi.org/project/PySide6/)** – Qt bindings used for the overlay window.